MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Use Cloud Composer in a Shared VPC configuration.
 Place the Cloud Composer resources in the service project.`

-**Quick reason:** Use Cloud Composer in a Shared VPC configuration.
-Place the Cloud Composer resources in the service project.

 <details>
 <summary>Full explanation</summary>